livekit/components-js/docs/docs/generated-docs/react/component/trackmutedindicator.md

 # TrackMutedIndicator

-The TrackMutedIndicator shows whether the participant's camera or microphone is muted or not.
+The `TrackMutedIndicator` shows whether the participant's camera or microphone is muted or not.
+By default, a muted/unmuted icon is displayed for a camera, microphone, and screen sharing track.

 ## Import